Silicon to product – New trends in consumer electronics Product Design and Consumer Electronics Product Development

 Today, we have seen a radical change in the process of designing.
 Most fabless semi-conductor companies and ODMs operate in the heavily commoditized consumer electronics market space.
 Except for some big companies like Apple and Samsung, most OEMs are involved in only defining the specifications and functionality of products.

 - An ODM today is not just a design house, but is a “brain house” with the ability to envisage the entire product and bridge gaps between silicon vendors and OEMs.
-ODMs today need to have the ability to provide a ready-to-deploy design and work with an EMS (Electronic Manufacturing Services) to provide a boxed product to the OEM.
+ODMs today need to have the ability to provide a ready-to-deploy Consumer Electronics product development and work with an EMS (Electronic Manufacturing Services) to provide a boxed product to the OEM.

-- An ODM needs to continuously innovate and come up with product designs which can be converted to an end product with minimal time and effort thereby significantly shortening the design cycle, helping the OEM to introduce products to market at an accelerated rate.
+- An ODM needs to continuously innovate and come up with consumer electronics product design and consumer electronics product development which can be converted to an end product with minimal time and effort thereby significantly shortening the design cycle, helping the OEM to introduce products to market at an accelerated rate.

 - The base designs should have the flexibility to scale to different variants of the products while retaining the core functionality without compromising on the key features and still meet accelerated time-to-market schedules and quality.

-This change in trend has brought about a revolution in the Consumer electronics product design space where major brands especially in the emerging markets concentrate on brand building, distribution and marketing while leveraging the engineering strength of the silicon vendor and ODM.
+This change in trend has brought about a revolution in the Consumer Electronics product development space where major brands especially in the emerging markets concentrate on brand building, distribution and marketing while leveraging the engineering strength of the silicon vendor and ODM.
 Their focus on in-house engineering is reduced drastically.
-This has resulted in significant cost savings which has been passed onto the customers in terms of a wide range of economical consumer electronic devices like phones,tablets and life style products which compete with brands like Apple and Samsung.
+This has resulted in significant cost savings which has been passed onto the customers in terms of a wide range of economical consumer electronics product development like phones, tablets and life style products which compete with brands like Apple and Samsung.

 *Published in EE Times India